SAP-archive/data-intelligence-codejam-exercises/exercise/chat/readme.md

 ```

 ## Install textblob module in datahub container
-`textblob` is a Python module that can be used for sentiment analysis: https://textblob.readthedocs.io/
+`textblob` is a Python library for processing textual data.
+It provides a simple API for diving into common natural language processing (NLP) tasks, incl. sentiment analysis:: https://textblob.readthedocs.io/

 First, let's check if it is already installed in your `datahub` container.
 ```sh